Staff and service is great. Wait time needs tweaking for sure. Popular place.

 Skin cancer is the most common cancer in humans.
 Over 5.4 million skin cancers were treated last year.
 1 out of every 5 Americans will be diagnosed with skin cancer by the age of 70.

 There are many different types of skin cancer.
 The three most common are basal cell carcinoma, squamous cell carcinoma, and melanoma.
-Most people have heard about melanoma because it is the most deadly, but it is not the most common.
+Most people have heard about melanoma because it is the deadliest, but it is not the most common.
 By far, the most common skin cancers are basal cell carcinoma and squamous cell carcinoma.

 Did you know?